denoland/deno/docs/introduction.md

   in JavaScript and do not use the global `Deno` namespace (or feature test for it), ought to also be able to be run in a modern web browser without change.
-- Provide built-in tooling like unit testing, code formatting, and linting to improve developer experience.
+- Provide built-in tooling like unit testing, code formatting, and linting to improve the developer experience.
-- Does not leak V8 concepts into user land.
+- Does not leak V8 concepts into userland.
 - Be able to serve HTTP efficiently

 ## Comparison to Node.js